Natural/Coal Bed Methane Gas Operations

 Each year, the Bureau of Air Quality (BAQ) processes approximately 1,200 Annual Emission Statement (AES) reports.
 The AES contains operating schedules, throughputs, and emission estimates to calculate air emissions from industrial sources.
 The

-"Instructions For Submitting The Annual Emission Inventory Reporting Forms" (2700-BK-DEP1936) (PDF) contains information about preparing inventory data, reporting requirements and additional resources.
+updated instructions (2700-BK-DEP1936) (PDF) for 2020 and beyond contain information about preparing inventory data, reporting requirements and additional resources.

 We currently offer two different options for reporting online: